 3. The website’s marketing efforts look desperate.
 Marketing-speak is a turnoff that users will glance at then ignore (or laugh at).
 Use clear and helpful language that you’ve tested with representative users.
 In attempting to establish a relationship with your website visitor, adhere to social norms.
 NO ONE wants to give you their personal information upon first entering the site.
 Asking for it then is not only annoying, it’s intrusive.
 Demonstrate value first, then carefully and considerately move interested users to the next level of engagement.

 4. Mobile is an afterthought.
 Most websites are responsive now, but that does not mean they are mobile-optimized.
 Because of the lack of real estate, mobile design presents a myriad of challenges and usability issues that are often not apparent to the design team until a real user tries to use the site.
 In the rush to launch a website, testing with representative users on mobile devices is a step that is often skipped—until your company starts to receive complaints.

 How do you prevent these issues?
 Conduct user research prior to a website redesign—which might include a usability study using your current website—and involve representative users in walkthroughs and usability studies throughout the design and development process.
 Establish user experience metrics that are tied to business goals.
 Then make sure you’re regularly measuring your progress and optimizing when those goals aren’t being met.
 As an added bonus, investing in fixing many of the issues in #2-4 will also help with your website’s SEO.

 Already receiving complaints?
-A user experience audit shows your team where your user experience is lacking and provides actionable recommendations on how to improve it.
+Our process of “observe, measure, improve” shows your team where your user experience is lacking and provides actionable recommendations on how to improve it.
 Most importantly, we'll create a plan to measure and optimize the user experience moving forward.
 Have questions?
 Send us a note.